tendersearls/tldr/README.md

     -n, --name PATTERN               One or more names or /patterns/ of tests to run (like: foo_test, /test_foo.*/, Foo#foo_test)
-        --exclude-name PATTERN       One or more names or /patterns/ NOT to run --exclude-path PATH          One or more paths NOT to run (like: foo.rb, "test/bar/**", baz.rb:3) --helper HELPER              Path to a test helper to load before any tests (Default: "test/helper.rb") --no-helper                  Don't try loading a test helper before the tests --prepend PATH               Prepend one or more paths to run before the rest (Default: most recently modified test) --no-prepend                 Don't prepend any tests before the rest of the suite -l, --load-path PATH             Add one or more paths to the $LOAD_PATH (Default: ["test"])
+        --exclude-name PATTERN       One or more names or /patterns/ NOT to run --exclude-path PATH          One or more paths NOT to run (like: foo.rb, "test/bar/**", baz.rb:3) --helper PATH                One or more paths to a helper that is required before any tests (Default: "test/helper.rb")
+        --no-helper                  Don't require any test helpers
+        --prepend PATH               Prepend one or more paths to run before the rest (Default: most recently modified test) --no-prepend                 Don't prepend any tests before the rest of the suite -l, --load-path PATH             Add one or more paths to the $LOAD_PATH (Default: ["test"])